Sai014/Sai014/README.md

 ## 👨‍💻 About Me
 I’m a motivated **Computer Science Engineer** with a strong foundation in programming, problem-solving, and software development.
-Passionate about **AI, Cybersecurity, and Software Engineering**, I enjoy building projects that make a real-world impact.
+Passionate about **Software Engineering and AI**, I enjoy building projects that make a real-world impact.

 - 🎓 B.E. in Computer Science (CGPA: 9.05) from **Sir M. Visvesvaraya Institute of Technology**
-- 💡 Interested in **Machine Learning, Web Development, and Cybersecurity**
+- 💡 Interested in **Backend development and AI/ML**
 - ⚡ Fun fact: I love participating in hackathons & solving real-world problems with tech!

 ---